cbg-ethz/haploclique/README.md

  - detect large deletions and insertions from paired-end data.

 ## CURRENT STATUS
 <b>This is a work in progress project.
-The "missing" functionality is already implemented, but the one click scripts are in work.</b>
+The core algorithm is fully functionality, but some helper-scripts are in still in work.</b>
  - [x] Local reconstruction
  - [x] Global assembly
  - [ ] Support data sets with coverage > 1000x